 - Illustrators often work as freelance entrepreneurs or utilize illustration approaches to imagery in combination with design and typography in advertising, publishing, and digital media.

 Photography is one of our BFA in General Studio Arts concentrations.
 It involves a wide range of issues and technologies related to photographic practice.

-The photography concentration emphasizes skill, problem solving, and the use of photographic images for the expression of ideas or concepts.
-Students work with both analog and digital imagemaking processes as a means of understanding both the history and the future of the medium.
+The photography concentration emphasizes the use camera based images (analog and digital), light sensitive materials and problem solving skills as an expression of ideas or concepts.
+Students work with both analog and digital image-making processes as a means of understanding the history and contemporary practice of the medium.
 The darkroom and the computer labs provide complementary tools for practical and creative problem solving.

-- Leads knowledgeable and skilled artists into nearly every aspect of the creative industries, from for- and notfor-profit organizations, news media, and advertising, to museums, galleries, and the “small business world” of the independent artist.
+- Prepares artists for nearly every aspect of the creative industries including opportunities with for-profit and not-for-profit organizations, news media, advertising, museums, galleries, and more.

 Printmaking is one of our BFA in General Studio Arts concentrations.
 It is about the creation of works of art using various multiple-image processes that usually involve ink on paper.